 If you are looking for a good-looking used notebook that does it all and isn’t too expensive, check out the XPS 15 7590.
-It’s not a fancy looking as the newer XPS 15 9500, but the performance is still hard to beat in such a form factor.
+It’s not a fancy looking as the newer XPS 15 9500 and XPS 9510, but the performance is still hard to beat in such a form factor.
 It’s more expensive than just about all the other laptops on this list, but if you want something powerful, attractive, and compact for CPU or graphics loads (even some gaming), this is probably your best option.

 - Attractive form factor.

 - Graphics performance (Nvidia GTX 1650) is good enough for gaming on medium details.